SSI Writers Group – Spring Sendoff

 Author Talk – Rebecca Brenner Graham

 Rebecca is a postdoctoral research associate at Brown University.
 Previously, she taught at Madeira School and American University.
-She has a PhD in history, an MA in public history from American University, and a BA in history and philosophy from Mount Holyoke College.
+She holds a PhD in history, an MA in Public History from American University, and a BA in History and Philosophy from Mount Holyoke College.
 In 2023, she was awarded a Cokie Roberts Fellowship from the National Archives Foundation and a Rubenstein Center Research Fellowship from the White House Historical Association.
 Her writing has been published in the Washington Post, Time, Slate, the Los Angeles Review of Books, and elsewhere.
 Rebecca visits to talk about her book – “Dear Miss Perkins: A Story of Frances Perkins’s Efforts to Aid Refugees from Nazi Germany.”

 Free for members; $10 for non-members.